lucaghislo/unibg_cloud_e_mobile_2020/README.md

 The __Trello shared dashboard__ about this project ideas and evolution is avaiable at [this link](https://trello.com/b/a8lB56LH/tedxproject) (via trello.com)

-Team members (in alphabetical order):
+Team members (listed in alphabetical order):
 - Luca Ghislotti (n.
 1052975);
 - Andrea Marinò (n.
 1053230);
 - Alessandro Mazzola (n.
 1053121);